-We can see in this basic II-V-I jazz line how to make connections between the different arpeggios.
+We can see in this basic II-V-I jazz line how to make connections between different types of arpeggios.

 - Ascending D minor 7th arpeggio (two octaves) over the Dm7 chord.

-- Descending G dominant 7th arpeggio starting on the major third (B) over the G7.
+- Descending G dominant 7th arpeggio starting on the major third (B) over G7.

 - Ascending C major 7th arpeggio (two octaves) over the CM7 chord.